Where Does Your Water Come From?

-Below are water sources listed alphabetically by area for 2016.
+Below are water sources listed alphabetically by area for 2017.
+Data for Vandenberg Air Force Base is from 2016.
 These charts are for the water purveyor's water sources and do not necessarily coincide precisely with the geographic area of the same name.
 Water sources can vary considerably for some water purveyors from year to year.

 State Water ProjectFirst raised as a concept in 1919, the initial approval of funding in 1960 by California voters for the State Water Project (SWP) now includes 34 storage facilities and over 700 miles of canals and pipelines.
 Water is delivered from Northern California rivers through the California Bay-Delta into the San Joaquin Valley, where some water is used for agriculture and the rest is pumped to Southern California.
 Capable of storing 5.8 million acre-feet of water, the SWP provides water for over 25 million Californians.
 In 1991, voters in Santa Barbara approved a local extension of the SWP following a multiyear drought, resulting in the Coastal Branch which serves San Luis Obispo and Santa Barbara County.
 While droughts have caused less than full deliveries of SWP in recent years, the importance of these deliveries on California's economy cannot be underestimated.